alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 In September 2019 the UK National Health Service
 (NHS) announced a major investment of £200m to overcome outdated equipment, noting that a significant proportion of CT, MRI and general X-ray equipment more than 10 years old [@UK-NHS].
-Thus XCT system quality concerns are highly topical.
+Thus XCT system quality concerns are very topical.

-@YaffeRowlands-1997 point out that XCT screen quality is typically strongly linked to system performance:
+@YaffeRowlands-1997 point out that XCT screen quality is typically strongly linked to system performance.
 [_DetectorChecker_](https://doi.org/10.5281/zenodo.3662233) facilitates the inclusion of screen pixel tests in a testing framework.
 Note that screen replacement or refurbishment is expensive;
 regular checks of screen pixels are needed (a) to quantify screen quality